DOT Post Accident Drug Testing Simplified

 What is a DOT Reportable Accident?

-A DOT reportable accident is defined by DOT as an accident that:
+A DOT reportable accident is defined by the DOT Drug & alcohol post-accident requirements per §382.303:

 Results in a fatality